What is roseola?

 - Irritability and tiredness

-- Typically small pink or red raised spots (2-5 mm in diameter) that blanch (turn white) when touched
+- Typically small rose-pink or red raised spots (2–5 mm in diameter) that blanch (turn white) when touched

 - Some spots may be surrounded by a lighter halo of pale skin

-- Starts on trunk and may spread to involve the neck, face, arms and legs
+- Mainly affects trunk and rarely spreads to involve neck, face, arms and legs

 - Non-itchy, painless and does not blister